KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 ## History:

+### Feb 12th '23

+- Some major change: I decided to rewrite the note frequencies output to output a clock and a control voltage signal to control a DCO à la Juno 106.
+We'll see :)

 ### Feb 11th '23

 - Commented out "Arpeggiator" - not sure if I'm on the right track with my idea - gotta jot it down first.